-The Sanskrit term for a vow, for determination, for oath is Sankalpa.
+The Sanskrit term for a vow, for determination, for an oath is sankalpa.

 A critical point to note is that you need not give up or have vows that extend your whole lifetime.
 All practices in Mental Transformation are to be done for a specified period starting from a few days to a few weeks or months.
 Thereafter, you can decide if you want to repeat or carry on with them forever.
 If you are detached, your habits cannot bind you.
 Your level of detachment, however, can only be ascertained once you are removed from the object of your attachment.

-Getting back to the present topic of Sankalpa, the practice of resolve requires determination and intensity.
-Yoga sutras state:
+Getting back to the present topic of sankalpa, the practice of resolve requires determination and intensity.
+The yoga sutras state:

 tīvrasanvēgānāmāsannaḥ॥ (Patanjali Yoga Sutras, 1.21)